 Note: not all functionalities may have a spec impact; not all functionalities would be mandatory for all LAA eNBs/UEs

-Given that LBT is considered to be required for 3GPP LAA, clarification or explanation is kindly requested regarding the purpose and intent of Category 1 of the LBT schemes.
+Request 1: Clarification or explanation is kindly requested regarding the purpose and intent of Category 1 of the LBT schemes.
+Please confirm that category 1 is for evaluation purposes and not as a potential alternative in the LAA standard.

-<additional request or recommendation?>
+Request 2: Please clarify the applicability of the note above from [2] to the item 1 on Listen-before-talk.

-The next meeting of IEEE 802 will take place on July 13-17, 2015 in Waikoloa, Hawaii, USA.
+The next two meetings of IEEE 802 will take place on May 11-15, 2015 in Vancouver, Canada and July 13-17, 2015 in Waikoloa, Hawaii, USA.

 Regards,